NIVANorge/Mobius2/docs/mobiviewdocs/sensitivity.md

 ### Timeout

 The individual run timeout allows you to set a timeout on each individual run of the model in milliseconds.
 This can be useful if the model sometimes crashes on certain combinations of parameters, but it is hard to exclude them using the parameter intervals.
 If the model run times out, the calibration statistic is set to $\infty$ or $-\infty$ depending on whether the target statistic is being minimalized or maximized respectively.
 If you set the timeout negative, there is no timeout.

-### Additional functionality

-In the toolbar of the optimization setup window you can click buttons to save the current setup for future use, or load it again.